Skip to Content

 TocMaxDepth.tsx

-"use client"; import { H2, H3, H4, H5, H6, Toc, TocProvider } from "@hyunjinno/react-toc"; export const TocMaxDepth = () => { return ( <TocProvider className="mt-5 flex flex-row justify-between rounded-lg border border-gray-100 p-4 shadow" maxDepth={2} // H2 ~ H3 only > <div className="flex flex-col gap-4"> <H2>c.1.
+import { Toc, TocProvider } from "@hyunjinno/react-toc"; import { H2, H3, H4, H5, H6 } from "@hyunjinno/react-toc/heading"; export const TocMaxDepth = () => { return ( <TocProvider className="mt-5 flex flex-row justify-between rounded-lg border border-gray-100 p-4 shadow" maxDepth={2} // H2 ~ H3 only > <div className="flex flex-col gap-4"> <H2>c.1.
 Heading</H2> <H2>c.2.
 Heading</H2> <H3>c.2.1.
 Heading</H3> <H4>c.2.1.1.
 Heading</H4> <H5>c.2.1.1.1.
 Heading</H5> <H6>c.2.1.1.1.1.
 Heading</H6> <H3>c.2.2.
 Heading</H3> <H2>c.3.
 Heading</H2> </div> <Toc className="w-44" /> </TocProvider> ); };

 c.1.
 Heading